cyclus/cyclus/stubs/README.rst

 ------------

 Let's run |cyclus| with the TutorialFacility!
-In the input directory there is an :file:`example.xml`.
-Running |cyclus| on this file with the command ``cyclus input/example.xml`` should produce the following output.
+In the directory there is an :file:`example.xml`.
+Running |cyclus| on this file with the command ``cyclus example.xml`` should produce the following output.

 .. code-block:: bash

-    tutorial $ cyclus input/example.xml
+    tutorial $ cyclus example.xml
                   :
               .CL:CC CC             _Q     _Q  _Q_Q    _Q    _Q              _Q
             CC;CCCCCCCC:C;         /_\)   /_\)/_/\\)  /_\)  /_\)            /_\)